-- The 2009 International Fire Code classifies educational occupancies above 12th grade as a Group B Business, which requires an annual fire evacuation drill with employee participation only. - The fire drill procedure for each Penn Highlands Campus is posted on the Security and Safety myPEAK tab. - The Director of Security and Safety and Safety is responsible for conducting the Richland Campus fire drill(s) and the Site Directors are responsible for fire drills at their campus. - Persons responsible for the drill are required by the International Fire Code section 405.5 to complete documentation concerning the drill.
+- The fire drill procedure for each Penn Highlands Campus is posted on the Security and Safety myPEAK tab. - Security is responsible for conducting the Richland Campus fire drill(s) and the Site Directors are responsible for fire drills at their campus. - Persons responsible for the drill are required by the International Fire Code section 405.5 to complete documentation concerning the drill.